-Beginning September 1, 2020, a parent or guardian may choose one of two home education programs:
+A parent or guardian may choose 1 of 2 home education programs:

 - Supervised by school authority (funded): a home education program supervised by a willing public, separate or francophone school board or accredited funded private school.
 Eligible for funding from Alberta Education.

 - Not supervised by school authority (notification only, non-funded): a home education program not supervised by a school board or accredited funded private school.
 Not eligible for funding from Alberta Education.

 Parents looking to start or refine a home education program should refer to the Home Education Handbook.

 The handbook includes information on:

 - following through with a home education plan

 - planning for transitions

 Home education program supervised by school authority (funded)

 Each year, parents have the responsibility to notify their supervising school authority of their intent to home educate their child through the Home Education Notification Form – Supervised by School Authority (PDF, 394 KB).